 The company also broadcasts from Facebook Live every month.
 Check out some of its live-video library below.

 The folks at Nutella have the unique challenge of having to find an infinite number of ways to feature a single product so their social media content stays fresh and interesting.
 The key to their success?
 A wide variety of interesting visual content.

-They've taken full advantage of the rise of video on Facebook: Between April 2015 and November 2015, the number of average daily video views on Facebook doubled from 4 billion video views per day to 8 billion.
+They've taken full advantage of the rise of video on Facebook: As of 2018, videos on Facebook have 135% more organic reach on users' News Feeds than the average photo.
 Much of their video content is centered around creative (and delicious) ways to work the infamous hazelnut spread into different recipes, such as these incredible Nutella pancake cupcakes:

 The company also shares a ton of great images that generate a huge amount of engagement, like this clever emoji-inspired post: